Mixed Bizness

 "Mixed Bizness" is a song by American musician Beck.
 It was released as the second single from his 1999 album Midnite Vultures.
 Released in 2000, the CD single included five non-album tracks/remixes.
 It peaked at number 34 in the UK Singles Chart.
-The song was featured in an episode of Malcolm in the Middle and American Dad.
-The primary drum beat heard throughout the track is a sample from “Honky Tonk Women” by The Rolling Stones.

 Live history

 The song has been performed over 300 times by Beck.
 It has been performed fairly regularly since its release, with the exception of 2010 to 2014, when Beck only played it once in 2011.

 Beck performed the song 54 times on his Colors tour.